 Receive exemplar timetables, planning formats and progression documents.

-9:30am – Time to explore both Reception and Year 1 in action both indoors and outdoors.
+10:15am – Time to explore Reception, Year 1 and Year 2 in action both indoors and outdoors.

-11:00am – Presentation from our EYFS lead about how we implemented our approach followed by time with our Reception and Year 1 teachers to answer any questions.
+11:15am – Presentation from our EYFS and KS1 Leads about how we implemented our approach followed by time to answer any questions.

 Our classroom environment is set up with cosy corners, engaging learning stations and interactive displays inviting our children to take part in the latest provocation and challenge.
 The outdoors supports physical development with resources and challenges being on a much larger scale including a mud kitchen and mud pit, large sand pit, as well as a range of large loose parts to create an endless range of structures.
 Our children are busy and happy!